Goal Programming: Defining Multiple Objectives

 induced additional variation into the operation of Q_pump

-After optimizing the priority 3 goal, the integral of Q_pump
+After optimizing the priority 3 goal, the integral of Q_pump is the same and

 the level goal has not improved.
 Without hurting any higher priority goals,